UMEP-dev/UMEP-Docs/docs/source/Getting_Started.rst

 Recommended output files format in QGIS
 -------------------------------------------

 UMEP deals with raster and vector files but some file formats may not work.
-We strongly recommend using the following default formats: *.tif* for raster files and *.shp* for vector files.
+We strongly recommend using the following default formats: *.tif* for raster files and *.shp* or *.gpkg* for vector files.
 To set these values, Go to *Settings -> Options*.
 A window is opening, then you can set the default formats going to *IDE -> Processing* in the General section.

   .. figure:: /images/RecommendedFileFormat.jpg
      :alt:  None